kaicoh/serverless-rust-plugin/README.md

 Need more examples?
 See [examples/simple](https://github.com/kaicoh/serverless-rust-plugin/tree/main/examples/simple).

-#### serverless.yml settings for rust:invoke:local command
+#### Configuration for rust:invoke:local command

-Using setup in serverless.yml, you can omit some rust:invoke:local options.
+Using serverless.yml, you can omit some rust:invoke:local options.
 For now `port`, `envFile` and `dockerArgs` are available.

 ```
 custom: